Bold And The Beautiful: Behind The Scenes SecretsPublished on April 11, 2019. Updated July 29, 2022

 2. Intense Schedules

 Most fans are aware of how hectic the production and work schedule are for the cast and crew of any soap opera.
 Unlike their primetime counterparts, daytime dramas air five days each week with no hiatus in the summer time.
-The B&B is no exception.
+B&B is no exception.
 During an interview with News.com.au in 2014, Katherine Kelly Lang revealed how much she adored being on the show all these years, but did say it was hard memorizing lines.
-After all, actors/actresses on the B&B are required to memorize about 63 pages of lines in a day.
+After all, actors/actresses on B&B are required to memorize about 63 pages of lines in a day.
 During a typical 8:30 a.m. to 6 p.m. workday, the cast and crew are able to film about two episodes.

 1. Home Is Where The Heart Is

-The B&B has had some incredible sets over the years, especially the homes where a lot of the characters reside.
+B&B has had some incredible sets over the years, especially the homes where a lot of the characters reside.
 When one is following the trials and tribulations of L.A.’s fashion industry elite, their houses better be pretty swanky.
-An interesting tidbit of information that some may not be aware of is the fact that Taylor Haye’s home in Bel Air and The Forrester residence were both built to resemble the real-life home of B&B’s creators, Lee Phillip and William J. Bell.
+An interesting tidbit of information that some may not be aware of is the fact that Taylor Hayes’ home in Bel Air and the Forrester residence were both built to resemble the real-life home of B&B’s creators, Lee Phillip and William J. Bell.
 In fact, Brooke Logan’s house was modeled to resemble the estate of their son.